wiess-dev/wiess-dev/README.md

 ```
 Hi, there!👋

-😸Pronouns: He/Him.
+😸 Pronouns: He/Him.

-💻I'm a self taught Progammer.
+💻 I'm a self taught Progammer.

-💥My first programmig language is Python.
+💥 My first programmig language is Python.

 🎓 I'm an incoming Computer Science student and a recent STEM graduate.

-🤗Fun fact: I have a strong foundation in Mathematics.
+🤗 Fun fact: I have a strong foundation in Mathematics.

 ```
 ---